Stronger NAS with Weaker Predictors: Our Framework

+Our method can be alternatively regarded as a \textbf{vastly simplified variant} of Bayesian Optimization (BO).
+It does not refer to any explicit uncertainty-based modeling such as Gaussian Process (which are often difficult to scale up); instead it adopts a \textit{very simple step function} as our acquisition function.
+For a sample $x$ in the search space $X$, our special ``acquisition function" can be written as:

+where the step function $u(x)$ is 1 if $x \geq \theta$, and 0 otherwise; $\epsilon$ is a random variable from the uniform distribution $U(0, 1)$; and $\theta$ is the threshold to split Top$N$ from the rest, according to their predicted performance $\tilde{P}^{k}(x)$.
+We then choose the samples with the $M$ largest acquisition values:

+\textit{Why such ``oversimplified BO" can be effectively for our framework?} We consider the reason to be the inherently structured NAS search space.
+Specifically, existing NAS spaces are created either by varying operators from a pre-defined operator set (DARTS/NAS-Bench-101/201 Search Space) or by varying kernel size, width or depth (MobileNet Search Space).
+Therefore, as shown in Figure \ref{fig:tsne}, the search spaces are often highly-structured, and the best performers gather close to each other.

+Here comes our underlying prior assumption: \textit{we can progressively connect a piecewise search path from the initialization, to the finest subspace where the best architecture resides.} At the beginning, since the weak predictor only roughly fits the whole space, the sampling operation will be ``noisier", inducing more exploration.
+When it comes to the later stage, the weak predictors fit better on the current well-performing clusters, thus performing more exploitation locally.
+Therefore our progressive weak predictor framework provides a natural evolution between exploration and exploitation, without explicit uncertainty modeling, thanks to the prior of special NAS space structure.

-Our method is loosely connected to Bayesian Optimization (BO), or can be regarded as a simplified variant which does not have the typical acquisition function based on explicit uncertainty-based modeling such as Gaussian Process (which are often difficult to scale up).
-In contrast, we achieve the implicit exploration-exploitation trade-off by the adaptive sampling strategy.
-In details, at each iteration, instead of choosing all of Top $N$ models by the latest predictor, we randomly sample $M$ models from Top $N$ models to explore new architectures in a probabilistic manner.
-By varying the ratio $\epsilon=M/N$ and the sampling strategy (e.g., uniform, linear-decay or exponential-decay), an exploitation-exploration trade-off can be performed.
-This scheme is very similar to the $\epsilon$-greedy \cite{sutton2018reinforcement} approach in the RL context.
-The detailed analysis will be shown in the ablation part (Table \ref{table:exploration}).
+Another exploration-exploitation trade-off is implicitly built in the adaptive sampling step of our subproblem 1 solution.
+To recall, at each iteration, instead of choosing all Top $N$ models by the latest predictor, we randomly sample $M$ models from Top $N$ models to explore new architectures in a stochastic manner.
+By varying the ratio $\epsilon=M/N$ and the sampling strategy (e.g., uniform, linear-decay or exponential-decay), we can balance the sampling exploitation and exploration per step, in a similar flavor to the $\epsilon$-greedy \citep{sutton2018reinforcement} approach in reinforcement learning.